“The more things change, the more they stay the same”. Never more true than in recruitment.

 - Preferred Supplier Lists were much less prevalent and rarely enforced

 - The only available information on a Company was often the Annual Report which had to be sent via snail mail.

-However many things haven’t changed in recruitment and show no signs of doing so:
+However many things haven’t changed in recruitment and probably won’t:

-- The gulf between a well-managed executive recruitment process conducted by experienced high integrity recruiters and the standards still prevalent in large parts of the same industry.
+- The gulf between a well-managed executive recruitment process conducted by experienced high integrity recruiters and the standards widespread in much of the same industry.

-- The importance of long term relationships with people: relationships with companies are important but it’s people that make a decision to work with a recruiter whether as a candidate or client.
+- The importance of long term relationships with people.
+Relationships with companies are important but it’s people that make a decision to work with a recruiter.

-- CVs are still the best tool for an initial candidate assessment: for better or worse CV format and style has changed little although errors are still ubiquitous alas.
+- CVs are still the best tool for an initial candidate assessment: for better or worse CV format and style has changed little.
+Errors still ubiquitous.

 - Candidate interviews are still at the heart of a recruitment process and involve one human evaluating another’s fit with a role and employer.
-Ancillary stuff e.g. assessment centres and psychometrics have changed little too, although the latter can be done online which is a huge improvement.
+Ancillary stuff e.g. assessment centres and psychometrics have changed little too, although the latter can be done online which is a huge time saving.